The Role and Professional Duties of the QP Course

 Richard Giles - Richard is an expert in achieving a shift of attitude or performance in individuals or teams, in leadership development and in managing conflict.

-Samantha Clack - Samantha has 20 year’s industrial experience and has been a practicing QP for more than half that time, working for several leading companies.
+Samantha Clack - Samantha has 20 years’ industrial experience and is a practicing QP working for several leading companies.
 She now acts as a consultant and contract QP.

 Catherine Kay - Catherine is eligible to act as a QP and has gained experience in both quality assurance and operational roles within the pharmaceutical industry, where she was responsible for the start-up of a new solid dose manufacturing and packaging facility.

 Multi-delegate discounts available.
 Discounts also offered to NHS staff and charities.